Nothing is better than starting with a blank slate.

-Optimizing warehouse picking processes and/or implementing order picking software are two of the most effective ways to optimize the supply chain.
+Optimising warehouse picking processes and/or implementing order picking software are two of the most effective ways to optimise the supply chain.
 Depending on the warehouse size, number and types of products in it, and total staff count, one picking strategy may suit you better than others.

 Here are a few common warehouse picking strategies you can implement:

 Batch picking consists of working on the same orders in bulk or batches all at once in a row, instead of one at a time or by different people in between other orders.
 This picking strategy is ideal for fulfiling many identical orders that use the same SKUs.

 Zone picking consists of assigning pickers to a specific area of the warehouse and only pick one order at a time within that area.
 If an order needs products from more than one zone, it is handed off usually via a conveyor belt.

 Wave picking is a combination of batch and zone picking, where a picker will stay within a zone but pick more than one order at a time.
 This strategy works best for warehouses with large numbers of SKUs.

 Discrete picking is when a picker works on one order at a time as each one is placed.
 The same picker retrieves all SKUs in the order and can handle orders across the facility.
 This method is best for small businesses with low SKU counts and/or small warehouses or storage facilities.